chrishendra93/m6anet-github-action/docs/source/cmd.rst

 Command line arguments
 =======================

-We provide 2 main scripts to run m6A prediction as the following.
+We provide 2 main scripts to run m6A prediction.

 ``m6anet-dataprep``
 ********************